 We'd Like to Stay in Contact with You

 Three times a year, we plan to send an e-newsletter to alumni, highlighting stories about students, researchers, other alumni, and upcoming events.
-We also will send out an annual print piece (~16 pages of stories).
+We also plan to send an annual print piece with highlights and may send occasional postcards if there is a major event, such as Geology's 100th anniversary celebrations next year.
 Certain degree programs, such as Marine Resource Management, offer an opt-in listserv of open job postings in the industry.

 If you would like us to be able to find you, please fill out this Alumni Contact Form, which will be emailed to the Office of the Dean.
 Thank you.